Riddle95/Study-the-efficacy-of-an-experimental-drug/README.md

 Part.2.
 Segment the patient profile: the treatment results from previous trials were evaluated to categorize the potential treatment results into 5 categories, and the patient profiles were classified into corresponding types by using PCA and K-means analysis

 Part 3.
-Classify the potential type of treatment result: the treatment results of the new trial were classified into 2 potential categorises, including "flagged fr review" or "assigned to a clinical specialis for following up" by applying Random Forest and Logistic Regression
+Classify the potential type of treatment result: the treatment results of the new trial were classified into 2 potential categorises, including "flagged for review" or "assigned to a clinical specialist for following up" by applying Random Forest and Logistic Regression

 Part 4.
 Forecast the treatment results: apply neuron network to analyse and predict the treatment result